metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 If you see this message, use another application (e.g., `psql` for PostreSQL) to send the same query to the database.
 If it also produces a "table not found" message, check the database schema and the spelling of the table name.

 Be sure to log in using the same credentials that Metabase uses.
-A common source of problems is that the Metabase "user" does not have the same privileges as a member of IT staff or a developer, so tables that are visible to the latter using external applications are not visible to Metabase.
+A common source of problems is that the Metabase "user" lacks the same privileges as a member of IT staff or a developer, so tables that are visible to the latter using external applications are invisible to Metabase.

 ## Can the Metabase account access the table?

-**Root cause:** The login ID that Metabase uses to query the database doesn't have privileges to view the table.
+**Root cause:** The login ID that Metabase uses to query the database lacks privileges to view the table.

 **Steps to take:** Use the SQL Editor to write and run a simple query like the one shown immediately above: